songbird175/ItHappens/README.md

 ###Usage:
 The program takes CSV files as input and yields a map of colleges across the United States with color and size coded dots, as well as yet-to-be-determined other figures.
 It can be run with “python [filename]” in the terminal.
+Files that can be run include:
+* object_basemap.py - draws US map with dots and US map with shading
+* object_bm.py - draws US map and a zoomed in subplot when clicked
+* otherpictures.py - creates a polar plot comparing Ivies

 ###License: